mikaturunen/tmpgoesagile-workshop-2017/lambda/README.md

   * Go to the link and create a free tier Account
 * [AWS Command Line Interface installed](https://aws.amazon.com/cli)

+## Create required keys and roles

 Next you'll have to create the three following items to be able to run the CLI Commands:

 * AWS Access Key ID
 * AWS Secret Access Key
 * Lambda role

+## Login into AWS and start creating

 I assume you have created your AWS Free Tier account and are ready to login.
 Follow these steps: